 Yes, Now You Can RLSA With GA (With Limitations)

-You can now create remarketing lists for search ads with Google Analytics, but many dimensions are not available.
+You can now create remarketing lists for search ads with Google Analytics in AdWords, but there are some limitations.

 In a long-awaited move, Google has brought remarketing lists for search ads (RLSA) to Google Analytics.

 Prior to this change, RLSA were the only remarketing audiences built from Google AdWords cookies as opposed to Analytics.
 Now advertisers can build and use remarketing lists of people who have visited their sites using many of the behavior metrics captured by the Google Analytics tag.

 RLSA lets advertisers customize ads, exclude audiences, target a wider set of keywords, and modify bids when showing ads to site visitors when they search later on Google from the same browser.
 For example, you might want to exclude existing customers searching on certain brand terms, or raise bids and tailor ad copy for those who have abandoned carts.

 And now I’m going to put a bit of a damper on your excitement.
 All the great GA data isn’t actually available for RLSA.
 For privacy reasons, Google won’t allow advertisers to use GDN dimensions for age, gender or interests as well as a slew of Analytics demographics and technology dimensions such as language, location, operating system, browser, device category and others in remarketing lists for search ads.